wp-plugins/infusionsoft-affiliates/readme.txt

 If you need help with a custom installation or modification to better integrate into your Infusionsoft application and WordPress site, please contact Jeremy B. Shapiro directly.

 == Changelog ==

+= Version 2.2 =
+* 4/19/2013: Show the number of affiliates last synced on the options page
+* 4/19/2013: Work properly in WordPress installs not on the root of a domain (i.e. http://mysite.com/wordpress/)
+* 4/19/2013: Deal with situations where we can't use cookies (i.e. network level page caching)

 = Version 2.1 =
 * 2/13/2013: Don't update the cache if we didn't get a good download from Infusionsoft (i.e. Infusionsoft API failed or timed out)